dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/managing_questions.md

 ## F.A.Q.

 ### Can I answer a question privately?
 Yes.
-Just uncheck the &ldquo;Display this question publicly&rdquo; box when you answer the question.
+Just uncheck the "Display this question publicly" box when you answer the question.

 ### Can I add a question to my own project?
 Yes.
-First, press the &ldquo;View&rdquo; button to visit your project's landing page.
-Then, click the &ldquo;Ask a question&rdquo; link in the page header.
+First, press the "View" button to visit your project's landing page.
+Then, click the "Ask a question" link in the page header.

 ![Asking a question](../images/questions_4.png)